hugomarisco/keykey.kitchen/content/recipes/nasi-portugis/index.en.md

     image: tutup-panci.jpg
   - description: Remove from heat and let it sit covered for a few minutes before serving.
     image: selesai.jpg
-footer: "*Enjoy this Portuguese Rice—simple, aromatic, and definitely tastilicious!
+footer: "*Enjoy this Portuguese Rice — simple, aromatic, and definitely tastilicious!
 This dish makes your dinner more exciting and will surely keep you coming back for more.*"
 ---